 How to Dry Brush

-- Repeat process for arms, starting with the palms of the hands and brushing up the arm towards the heart.
-Again, brushing each section approx. 10 times.
+- Repeat the process for your arms, starting with the palms of the hands and brushing up the arm towards the heart.
+Again, brushing each section approximately 10 times.

 - I use jojoba oil or my body butter after my shower.